alan-turing-institute/defining-done/defining-done.md

 Level 04. **Automate & Continuous Integration (CI)**:  Creating continuous integration tests with Github Actions Level 05. **End to End Tests**: Simulates real world use.

+Level 01. **What's missing**: Pseudo-code if needed, positive and negative test cases Level 02. **Automate & Continuous Integration (CI)**: Automate tests on commits to the repo Level 03. **Expected Behaviour**: Test the expected output from given inputs, follow documentation Level 04. **Coverage**: Prove minimum agreed test coverage of use cases Level 05. **Future Proof**: Support external contribution by removing brittleness

+> The first test is about the first instructions in the documentation.
+> Input files for the command line, expected outputs.
+Compare the expected and actual (two files)
+> tests are about bringing more people into the tool
+> Give external people confidence it works and gives people the confidence to change
+> Unit tests are brittle
+> E2E is user focussed
+> For a library, the tests are about the components working in isolation
+> Testing becomes the specification
+> Start with CI, start with dumy test that passes, and then adding real ones about user cases
+> Refactoring the code, still the tests are passing
+> E2E treats it as a black box
+> Where are the "pain points"/"hotspots" in the code that always break?
+> Important positive and negative as tests (who is the user and key use cases from the docs)

 ## Open Release
 > Assuming the tool CAN be open